TQ-Smith/msToVCF/README.md

 ```
 Usage: msToVCF [options] <inFile.ms.gz>
 Options:
-   --help                  Prints help menu and exits.
-   --version               Prints version number and exits.
-   --length INT            Sets length of segment in number of base pairs.
+   -l INT            Sets length of segment in number of base pairs.
 Default 1,000,000.
-   --unphased              If set, the phase is removed from genotypes.
+   -u                If set, the phase is removed from genotypes.
-   --missing DOUBLE        Genotypes are missing with supplied probability.
+   -m DOUBLE         Genotypes are missing with supplied probability.
 Default 0.
-   --compress              If set, the resulting files are compressed.
+   -c                If set, the resulting files are compressed.
 ```